canwe/blog/_posts/2011-06-28-git-tutorial-branching-and-merging.md

     # On branch master
     nothing to commit (working directory clean)

 So, now I'm on the *master *branch which is the **default **branch in Git.
-I want to create a new feature to add line of text 'Hello India' to my file.
+I want to create a new feature to add line of text 'Hello India'Â to my file.
 For that, lets create a branch *india*.

     ~/work/projects/helloworld$ git branch india
     ~/work/projects/helloworld$ git branch